 My advise to you is please don’t blog about everything.
 Become a Master in 1 trade.
 In today’s world, people have trouble remembering so many things.

 Remember, you’re just a thread in a carpet.
 Be gold or red.
 But if you’re a multicolored thread, people are going to have trouble picking you out.
+Get my free worksheet to learn how to narrow down your niche!

 2. Focusing on growing my email list.